Learn basic HTML formatting you can use to format content in your posts and pages …

 <strong></strong>Use this HTML tag for strong emphasis of text (i.e. make your selected text bold.)

 - i :

-<em></em>Use this HTML tag to italicize text.
+<em></em>Use this button to italicize text your highlighted text.

-<a href="http://example.com"></a>choose this button to add a hyperlink to your highlighted text.
+<a href="http://example.com"></a>Clicking this button lets you add a hyperlink to your selected text.

 - b-quote –

 <blockquote></blockquote>Click this button to turn your selected text into a quote or citation.

 <del></del>Use this button to indicate that the selected text has been deleted.
 Most web browsers will display deleted content as strikethrough text.